trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 and will not be explained here further (see documentation for the standard CMake module ``CTest``).
-The usage of the function `SET_DEFAULT_AND_FROM_ENV()`_ allows the varaibles to be overridded both as CMake cache variables an in the environment.
+The usage of the function `SET_DEFAULT_AND_FROM_ENV()`_ allows the varaibles to be overridded both as CMake cache variables and in the environment.
 The latter is needed when running using ``ctest`` as the driver.
-Given that all of these variables are nicely namespaced, overriding them on the env is not as dangerous as might otherwise be the case but this is what had to be done using older versions of CMake/CTest.
+Given that all of these variables are nicely namespaced, overriding them on the shell environment is not as dangerous as might otherwise be the case but this is what had to be done to get around limitations for older versions of CMake/CTest.

 .. _<projectDir>/Version.cmake:

-**<projectDir>/Version.cmake:** If defined, gives the project's version and determines development/release mode (see `Project and Repositiory Versioning and Release Mode`_).
+**<projectDir>/Version.cmake**: If defined, gives the project's version and determines development/release mode (see `Project and Repositiory Versioning and Release Mode`_).
 This file is read in (using ``INCLUDE()``) in the project's base-level ``<projectDir>/CMakeLists.txt`` file scope so local